 They're undoubtedly the two biggest teams and drivers in the world at the moment, so witnessing the nail biting wheel-to-wheel racing that occurred was gripping viewing - amplified by the early lead that Verstappen took being handed back, as it was ruled he had gone off track whilst doing so.

-It meant that Hamilton won with a lap time of 1:32:03 - his 98th pole position in all.
+It meant that Hamilton won with a lap time of 1:32:03 - his 96th win in all.
 It appeared to be a surprise to him, given the strong performance Verstappen put in.
 Speaking after the race, Hamilton said: "Every minute of the weekend I've loved.
 We knew we were behind in performance.
 These guys [Red Bull] have done a better job so far.
 So to come away with this knowing we were not the fastest this weekend is a real result."

 But he also hinted that there was every intention for Team Mercedes to double down on their efforts to pose a stronger challenge in time for the next Grand Prix of the season at Emilia Romagna on 18th April, adding: "We have to do better and be smarter, with the fact we don't have the fastest car at the moment.
 But that's all good for me - I don't mind having to pull out extra in order to make the difference."
 Fighting talk indeed!